Knowledge Blog

 The Solution

 The solution is already available; we just need to use it in a different way.
 Blogs and blog technology has been designed to allow people to discuss, share and disseminate their opinion in a simple and light-weight way.
-Adding a little formality to this, and we have a journal.
+With a few extra pieces of support blog technology can support academic publishing also.
+With knowledge blog software, we can add a little extra formality.

 February 26, 2011 @ 6:46 pm